gmou3/ip-to-location/README.md

 # _ip-to-location_

-A tool that transforms an `IP` to a string of the form `City, Country`.
+A tool that transforms an `IP` into a string of the form `City, Country`.

 It works by scraping a free `mmdb` database from [db-ip](https://db-ip.com/) and performing `IP` lookups using `libmaxminddb`.